momen124/simple_shell/README.md

 Shell is a simple UNIX command interpreter written entirely in C that replicates the functionalities of the simple shell (sh).
 It includes additional functions and built-in commands.

 ## Installation
 Clone this repository into your working directory.
-Compile the files using GCC with the following flags for best results:gcc main.c -Wall -Wextra -Werror -pedantic -std=gnu89 -o main
+Compile the files using GCC with the following flags for best results: gcc main.c -Wall -Wextra -Werror -pedantic -std=gnu89 -o main

 ## Usage
 After compilation, you can run the resulting program in interactive or non-interactive mode.